microsoft/FluidExamples/server-bot/README.md

 # Server-side Node App with Fluid

-This repository contains a simple NodeJS application using Fluid.
+This repository contains a simple NodeJS application that enables all connected clients to generate random numbers and view the result.
 The key take-away is to have the correct container id for the server to run properly.

 ## Getting started